Sinthuya/Health_Expenditure_Analysis/README.md

 - [Limitations](#limitations)

 ### Project overview
-This data analysis project aims to provide insights into the financial landscape of the Australian health sector by analysing health expenditure data.
-We examined the variations between States and Territories, funding source contributions, and trends over time. we used PostgreSQL for data management and Tableau for captivating visualisations.
-This project aims to equip policymakers, researchers, and healthcare professionals with practical insights, enabling well-informed decision-making within the dynamic realm of public health funding.
+This data analysis project aims to provide insights into the financial landscape of the Australian health sector by analysing health expenditure data form 1997-2011.
+We examined the variations between States and Territories, funding source contributions, and trends over time. we used PostgreSQL for data management and Tableau for creating visualisations.
+This project aims to equip policymakers, researchers, and healthcare professionals with practical insights, enabling well informed decision making within the health sector.

 ![Tableau dashboard](https://github.com/Sinthuya/Health_Expenditure_In_Australia-1997-2011/assets/150496788/12188552-9dcb-473f-a320-e9ae45099271)